 "Make sure your turkey is thawed out completely and patted dry so there is no excess moisture," says Boemer.
-"Season all surfaces, including the inside of the cavity, the morning prior to roasting.
+"Season all surfaces, including the inside of the cavity, the morning before roasting.
 Leave the turkey uncovered in the fridge overnight, which will slightly dry the skin to produce a crispy and golden brown exterior, and then roast as typical."

 "Turkey breast and turkey leg quarters might as well be from different animals when it comes to cooking technique," says Erin Miller, executive chef and owner of Urban Hearth.
 "The fact that we try to cook them together using the same techniques really mystifies me.
 The outcome is rarely good."

 While turkey breast brines up nicely because it's lean, the leg quarters need less brining since there's more fat and connective tissue, according to Miller.
 In fact, she says brining the legs may actually dilute the flavor.
 Instead, she advises seasoning them with a heavily salted marinade or dry rub.

 "After brining the breast, I generally butterfly it, apply a dry spice rub, retie it into a roulade, roast it in the oven, and then reunite it with the leg at the table," adds Miller.